Timothy O'Neill (camoufleur)

-Timothy R. O'Neill (born 1943) is an American U.S. Army officer, professor and camouflage expert, responsible for designing the digital camouflage pattern MARPAT.
+Timothy R. O'Neill (1943 – November 9, 2023) was a U.S. Army officer, professor and camouflage expert, who in 1976 invented Dual-Tex, the first pattern of what would later be called digital camouflage.
 He has been called "father of digital camouflage".
-O'Neill is the author of two works of fiction.
+O'Neill wrote two works of fiction.
 In 1979 he published The Individuated Hobbit: Jung, Tolkien, and the Archetypes of Middle-Earth.

-Life
+Biography

 Timothy O'Neill was educated at The Citadel, Charleston, gaining a bachelor's degree in political science; the University of North Carolina at Chapel Hill, studying MACT and experimental psychology; and after joining the army, the University of Virginia, where he gained his PhD in Experimental Psychology with a concentration in visual biophysics, writing his dissertation on "visual attraction of Blumian symmetry axes of visual forms".
-He served in the U. S. Army for 25 years from 1966.
-He served initially as a commander of tank and armoured cavalry units.
+He served in the U.S. Army for 25 years from 1966.
+He served initially as a commander of tank and armored cavalry units.
 He gained a doctorate in camouflage, testing his ideas in the field at Fort Knox, Kentucky.
 In 1976, this work gained him a post as instructor at the West Point military academy, where he founded and was the first director of the program in engineering psychology.
 His work on digital camouflage led to the camouflage used on Army Combat Uniform.
 He reached the rank of lieutenant colonel.
 He retired from the army in 1991.

-He then worked in industry, in Provant, Inc, and in U. S. Cavalry Security Gear and Systems, Inc. From 2001, he has frequently served as a camouflage consultant, working for the U. S. Army, Navy, and Marine Corps; the FBI; and the armed forces of Afghanistan, Canada, New Zealand, and Qatar.
-He assisted in the design of hunting camouflage for W. L. Gore Associates, creating the Optifade pattern, based for the first time on study of the vision of deer, i.e. the animals that are to be fooled by the camouflage: it combines macro- and micro-patterns, and is said to work "amazingly well".
+O'Neill then worked in industry, in Provant, Inc, and in U.S. Cavalry Security Gear and Systems, Inc. From 2001, he had frequently served as a camouflage consultant, working for the U.S. Army, Navy, and Marine Corps; the FBI; and the armed forces of Afghanistan, Canada, New Zealand, and Qatar.
+He assisted in the design of hunting camouflage for W. L. Gore & Associates, creating the Optifade pattern, based for the first time on study of the vision of deer, i.e. the animals that are to be fooled by the camouflage: it combines macro- and micro-patterns, and is said to work "amazingly well".
 For Hyperstealth Corp., he and the company's founder Guy Cramer designed the Razzacam pattern, said by David Rothenberg to be based on World War I dazzle camouflage "with pixelated and dithered patterns that are dizzying to look at, confounding our ability to parse their organizational structure".
-Also with Cramer, O'Neill developed a snow camouflage pattern for the U. S. Marine Corps.
+Also with Cramer, O'Neill developed a snow camouflage pattern for the U.S. Marine Corps.

+O'Neill was married to Eufrona O'Neill and they lived in Alexandria, Virginia, and later in Roswell, Georgia.
+He died in Atlanta, Georgia, on November 9, 2023, aged 80.